 Health and Wellness have an interesting relationship with our awareness and consciousness.
 In some cases, we find either direct or inverse relationships.
 Sometimes there is are correlations.
 And, of course, there are also interesting exceptions.
 Knowing about these can help you manage your own health and wellness.
 It has been said that we are spiritual beings having a human experience.
 So, spiritual exploration directly relates to the spiritual dimension of health and wellness.

-Back to our topic of how health and wellness affect our ability for spiritual exploration.
+Now, back to our topic of how health and wellness and spiritual exploration.
 First of all, we all start our life with different DNA, different gifts, abilities, and imperfections.
 So, we may get a range of results when applying the same spiritual technology.

 The Occupational Dimension and my Path